utility-library/leap/README.md

 ## Leap Library

 ### leap.deserialize
-Converts serialized class back into an instance of a specific class, restoring the object's structure and data.
-This is particularly useful for recreating objects when transferring data on the network (client > server, server > client)
+Converts serialized class back into an instance of a specific class, restoring the object's structure and data

-> **Note** Object are automatically serialized when sended over the network
+All sub objects will also be deserialized recursively

 Example:
 ```lua